scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 ## I. The Fear Factory

 Organizational reporting is usually modeled as an information problem: the system knows some facts, and management would prefer to know them too.
 This formulation is incomplete because the channel through which those facts travel is occupied by people whose continued employment, promotion, reputation, workload, and occasionally mortgage payment depend upon what happens after transmission.
+This is squarely within the GUM's territory of navigating and illuminating  well-charted but incorrectly assumed neutral territory, and misclassifications of exogeny.

 Fear is therefore not merely noise in the reporting layer.
 Under ordinary conditions it is part of the reporting layer.